-For the 2015 cash performance awards to pay out at 100%, the Company was required to achieve specified targets of average AOI of \$906 million, average net revenues of \$2,773 million, and average free cash flow of \$747 million for years 2015 through 2017, subject to various adjustments including for certain impacts of the Distribution as well as unanticipated acquisitions and dispositions and investments in new business initiatives and exclude all charges for long-term performance-based compensation.
-Based upon the Company's performance, as shown in the table above, the 2015 cash performance awards paid out at 114.9% of target in March 2018.
+For the 2017 performance stock unit awards to pay out at 100%, the Company was required to achieve specified targets of average AOI of \$986 million, average net revenues of \$3,091 million, and average free cash flow of \$855 million for years 2017 through 2019 subject to various adjustments including for unanticipated acquisitions and dispositions and investments in new business initiatives and excluding all charges for long-term performance-based compensation.
+5 Based upon the Company's performance, as shown in the table above, the 2017 performance restricted stock unit awards paid out at 87.1% of target in March 2020, which resulted in the following number of shares being issued to each of the NEOs: (i) Mr. Dolan: 13,486; (ii) Mr. Sapan: 125,863; (iii) Mr. Carroll: 25,472; (iv) Mr. Sullivan: 19,479; and (v) Mr. Gallagher: 11,239.

-&lt;sup>5 The Company defines AOI, which is a non-GAAP financial measure, as operating income (loss) before depreciation and amortization, share-based compensation expense or benefit, impairment and related charges (including gains or losses on sales or dispositions of business), and restructuring expense or credit.
+The Company defines AOI, which is a non-GAAP financial measure, as operating income (loss) before depreciation and amortization, share-based compensation expense or benefit, impairment and related charges (including gains or losses on sales or dispositions of business), restructuring and other related charges and including the Company's proportionate share of adjusted operating income (loss) from majority-owned equity method investees.
 Because it is based on operating income (loss), AOI also excludes interest expense (including cash interest expense) and other non-operating income and expense items.
-Free Cash Flow is a non-GAAP financial measure and is defined as net cash provided by operating activities less capital expenditures (continuing operations) and cash distributions to non-controlling interests).
+Free cash flow is a non-GAAP financial measure and is defined as net cash provided by operating activities less capital expenditures (continuing operations) and cash distributions to non-controlling interests).